 Lynda Hallinan is a gardener, author, broadcaster, journalist, part-time farmer, parent and plantaholic.

 For half her life, the former editor of New Zealand Gardener magazine has been digging up ideas and inspiration for growing food and flowers in Kiwi gardens.
-Lynda is an entertaining speaker who imparts her wisdom with a generous spadeful of common sense advice and a good crop of laughs.
+Lynda is an entertaining speaker who imparts her wisdom with a generous spadeful of common-sense advice and a good crop of laughs.

 Lynda lives with her family in the foothills of the Hunua Ranges, south-east of Auckland, and is currently splitting her time between her large country garden and a small colonial cottage renovation project.
-She’s also launching a new book on The Joy of Gardening this year.

 The Studio Home Sessions are a small series of free to attend talks, hosted by Julia Atkinson-Dunn of Studio Home and the generous owners of three inspiring gardens involved in this year’s Hurunui Garden Festival.

 Working with Julia, the gardeners will concentrate on walking tours, open Q+A and demonstrations focused on knowledge beneficial to those starting out.

 As Julia can attest, being a gardener for only 4.5 years herself, the wisdom and advice departed by experienced gardeners in her local region have been the richest source of information to give confidence for her own progression.

 At just the festival gate price of $10 per person, attendees of each talk will receive a guided tour of the garden, are free to ask questions, and can be assured Julia will be prompting further relevant ones to support those at the start of their gardening life.

 This is a new and exceptional opportunity focused on beginners, and a terrific chance to take a day or two to explore the beautiful Hurunui region of North Canterbury.